copsTvFan/cops-episode-guide/guide.md

 - Cincinnati, OH -- during a foot chase, a man jumps wall and is tased by Officer Michael Winslow.
 CP-1720
 - Under the Influence: Kansas City, KS -- Officer Scott Caron goes to old man in red pickup truck who is so drunk he falls over.
 CP-402.
 - Albuquerque, NM -- Sgt.
 Jerry Ferner finds a male Mexican dressed as a woman with crack in his mouth.
 CP-1230.
-- Harris County TX -- Deputy Tracy Shipley pulls over a car then a drunk plows into her car.
+- Harris County, TX -- Deputy Tracy Shipley pulls over a car then a drunk plows into her car.
 CP-1028.
 - Passaic, NJ -- Cpl Anthony Damiano catches a Mexican smoking pot in a stairwell who calls him papi.
 CP-1618.
 - Pierce County, WA -- Officer Erik Clarkson chases a red truck that flips into a ditch.
 CP-1517.
 - Fresno, CA -- Deputy Keith Gray finds a joint behind a mans' ear at a traffic stop.
 CP-928.